isomerpages/nea-cfhp/_product-labels/LED lights.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ECFHP   Eligible Products/Screenshot_2024_07_12_at_3_36_45_PM.png">
 </div>
-<p>You may wish to reach out to the participating retailers to inquire about
+<p>Given that retailers may offer different models, it is advisable to enquire
-the eligible models available in their stores.</p>
+with them about the specific models that are eligible for purchase with the Climate Vouchers.</p>